uvinw/minimal-mistakes/_posts/2017-04-19-behind the scenes javascript functions.md

-### New Keyword
+### the new keyword

 ```javascript
 var myUtil = new Util();
 ```

-When using the new keyword on a function, a sequence of events take place.
+When using the *new* keyword on a function, a sequence of events take place.

 A new variable called *myUtil* is defined and assigned a new object.
 This object automatically inherits the prototype object (cause its JavaScript).
 This new object is also passed the function constructor called *Util*.
 Note that this runs the function constructor (*Util*), but in a different scope.
 This scope is inside the myUtil variable (or rather its value as 'myUtil' is simply a key in the parent scope).